ahmad-zurih/rag-framework/readme.md

     Keep your answer ground in the facts of the DOCUMENT.
     If the DOCUMENT doesn’t contain the facts to answer the QUESTION return NO Answer found
     """

+    record_data = False # set to true to record chat log
     ```

 7.  **Run the system:**